MdSamsuzzohaShayon/algorithm-data-structure/README.md

  - Growth rate: different algorithm grow at different rate abd by evaluating growth rate we get a much better picture of their performance because we know how the algorithm will hold up as n grows larger.

- - To represent complexity (time or space) there is asymptotic notation.
+ - **To represent complexity** (time or space) there is asymptotic notation.
 A mathematical tool to represent time and space complexity
-   1. Big O Notation
+   1. Big O Notation - Worst case complexity
-   2. Omega Notation
+   2. Omega Notation - Best case complexity
-   3. Theta Notation
+   3. Theta Notation - Average case complexity

 ### Big O
  - Definition of the complexity of an algorithm as a function of the size.
 Complexity is relative